tararoys/TarasBlog/articles/intro-to-fractals-making-an-angels-wing-in-chaotica.markdown

 it, you will know how to use the most important parts of the Chaotica user interface, and you will have a lovely picture to show off to your friends.

-This tutorial will tell you how to do make a wing.
+This tutorial will tell you how to make a wing.
 It will NOT explain the principles behind fractals or Chaotica.
 Think of it like a cook-book recipe: a recipe tells you how to make a loaf of bread, but it does not tell you about the science behind bread-making.
 This tutorial tells you how to make a specific fractal and use the interface.
 It does not explain the science of fractals.

 The Main Screen